A hidden Epedimic

 In 2001 the UK Government recognized a connection between electrical injury and amyotrophic lateral sclerosis (ALS), but the US has not yet taken any action.

-In 2007, a retired Air Force Brigadier General asked the US Congress to study this connection and create a registry of people who have ECT, TMS, and vocational/domestic electrical injury.
+In 2007, a retired Air Force Brigadier General asked the US Congress to study this connection and create a registry of people who have ECT, TMS, and vocational/domestic electrical injuries.
 However, 15 years later, this registry has not yet been created.

 In 2021 Dr. Marc Jeske, an expert on electrical injuries, also expressed the dire need for more research in this area in his presentation on EI.